grattan/grattantheme/README.md

 Use `make_slide()` and `make_presentation()` to create Powerpoint presentations from your chart(s), including editable titles and subtitles.

+Use `save_chartdata()` to save your chart and accompanying data as a properly-formatted .xlsx workbook.

 ## Save animated charts

 Use `grattan_anim_save()` to save gganimate animations formatted in the Grattan style.